Gregory Maguire: Personal life

 Maguire met American painter Andy Newman in 1997 at the Blue Mountain Center, an artists' and writers' colony.
+They later wed in one of the first same-sex marriages performed in the state of Massachusetts.
 They adopted three children: two originally from Cambodia, and a third from Guatemala.
 They have lived in Concord, Massachusetts since 1999.
 On April 13, 2009, Maguire and his family were featured on Oprah.

 Maguire is a practicing Catholic.
 He attended Catholic school for 13 years and church at St Vincent de Paul in Albany, New York.
 While in college, Maguire spent his time cantoring at events for his church and founded a contemporary music group in his parish.
-Having baptized all three of his adopted children, Maguire, his husband, and children attend mass.
+Having baptized all three of his adopted children, Maguire attends Mass with his husband and children.